MannPatel15012009/IDAI-1000428-Mann-Paresh-Patel-Mathematics-for-AI-SA/README.md

 # 🚀 Aerospace Data Insights: Rocket Launch Visualization Dashboard

 ## 🌍Project Overview
-This project is an **interactive data visualizaton and physics simulation dashboard** built using **Streamlit, Plotly, Matplotlib, and Pandas**.

-The application analyzes historical **space mission data** and visualizes relationships between mission parameters such as:

-- Payload weight
-- Fuel consumption
-- Mission cost
-- Scientific yield
-- Crew size
-- Mission success rates
-- Mission distance
-- Mission duration
+The **Aerospace Data Insights: Mission Dashboard** is an interactive web application built using **Python, Streamlit, Plotly, and scientific computing libraries** to analyze and visualize space mission data.
+The app transforms complex aerospace datasets into an intuitive dashboard that allows users to explore how different mission parameters influence outcomes.

+The platform visualizes important mission attributes such as payload weight, fuel consumption, mission cost, crew size, scientific yield, mission duration, and distance from Earth.
+Through interactive charts and correlation analysis, users can identify relationships between these variables and better understand the factors that contribute to successful missions.

+A dynamic filtering system allows users to customize the analysis by selecting launch vehicles, adjusting maximum mission distance, or viewing only highly successful missions.
+As filters change, all visualizations update automatically, enabling real-time exploratory data analysis.

-In addition, the dashboard includes a **rocket launch simulation** based on **Newton’s Second Law of Motion**, allowing users to experiment with rocket parameters and visualize altitude and velocity over time.
+In addition to data analytics, the dashboard includes a **rocket launch simulation module** based on **Newton’s Second Law of Motion**.
+Users can adjust parameters such as rocket mass, engine thrust, fuel quantity, payload weight, and burn rate to observe how these factors affect rocket behavior during launch.

+The simulation models gravitational force and optionally includes atmospheric drag to produce a more realistic representation of rocket ascent.
+It generates visual outputs showing **altitude over time** and **velocity over time**, helping users understand rocket acceleration and flight dynamics.

+By combining **data visualization, interactive controls, and physics-based simulation**, the application provides a comprehensive platform for exploring aerospace mission performance and the science behind rocket launches.
 ---
 ## Live App Link
  https://idai-1000428-mann-paresh-patel-mathematics-for-ai-sa-ueuqd2t7x.streamlit.app/